Reading the Bible or memorizing scripture is not the same thing as developing a mature faith. But they aren’t unconnected.

 - expect that scripture can continue to speak new things into our current context.

-In Holy Week, our Rector will lead us in conversations using Facebook Live.
+In Holy Week, our Rector led us in conversations using Facebook Live.
 Our format is called Dwelling in the Word, in which we not only interpret the text but are being interpreted by the text together as we listen to it.

 Each conversation begins at 7pm at our Facebook Page.
 Videos will be posted below.